The Northern Bwamba Pass Mini-Hike in the Rwenzori Mountains of the Moon

-Today as you take this ancient footpath you will meet People still using this path today that uses this tough, 1,500-meter high trail that takes you through isolated Mountain Villages and Hamlets along the Way.
+Today as you take this ancient footpath, you will meet people still using this path today that use this challenging, 1,500-meter high Trail that takes you through isolated Mountain Villages and Hamlets along the Way.

 What you need to wear and Bring:

 Things that are a need for the Hike.
-A daypack, a walking stick, 3 liters of water, packed lunch, snacks, and a Hiking Stick would be great – the services of a porter can be arranged and you will be glad that you did so later in the hike.
+A daypack, a walking stick, 3 liters of water, a packed lunch, snacks, and a Hiking Stick would be great – the services of a porter can be arranged, and you will be glad that you did so later in the Hike.

-You will need waterproof hiking boots, long trousers, long-sleeved shirt, rain-jacket or poncho, hat, all things to protect you on the hike.
-Others will wear shorts, t-shirts – protect yourself on this mini hike with the right clothing for the occasion.
+You will need waterproof hiking boots, long trousers, a long-sleeved shirt, a rain jacket or cape, and a hat to protect you on the Hike.
+Others will wear shorts and t-shirts – protect yourself on this mini-Hike with the proper clothing for the occasion.

-This is a strenuous hike and not for the faint of heart and that is why you should have a porter along and it will help and assist a member of the Bakonzo People.
+This is a strenuous hike and not for the faint of heart; that is why you should have a porter along and help and assist a member of the Bakonzo People.

-At the end of the Trail descend down into the town of Bundibugyo which is a small town on the border with the Democratic Republic of Congo.
+At the end of the Trail, descend into the town of Bundibugyo, a small village on the border with the Democratic Republic of Congo.

 The Hiking Tips and Advice we have compiled for you will help you as you take the Northern Bwamba Pass Rwenzori Mountains of the Moon Mini-HIke, which is different from most hiking trails.

-If you have further questions – feel free to contact us and we will give you the right answer that will allow you to make a decision whether this is the right trail for you to take.
+If you have further questions – feel free to contact us, and we will give you the correct answer that will allow you to decide whether this is the right Trail for you to take.

 It is an 8-hour Hike and gives you a taste of the Rwenzori Mountain of the Moon.
-It is not an easy hike, you do need to be physically fit to go on it.
-We do not offer it as a Stand-Alone activity but a perfect add-on to your Safari in Uganda.
+It is not an easy hike; you need to be physically fit to go on it.
+We do not offer it as a Stand-Alone activity but as a perfect add-on to your Safari in Uganda.

-That one day gives you a taste of the Rwenzori Mountains of the Moon.
-It is like no other since it has been and still is used by locals living in the mountains.
+That one day gives you a taste of the Rwenzori Mountains of the Moon, and it is like no other since it has been and still is used by locals living in the mountains.

-It is off of the tourist path and it is doubtful that you will encounter any tourists on this trail while you are on it.
+It is off the tourist path, and it is doubtful that you will encounter any tourists on this Trail while you are on it.